PicassoCT/MOSAIC/Documents/SmokeRibbons.md

 `hairemit003`; all three resolve through the production grouping helper.
 No estimated Head offsets are used.
 Missing emitters are skipped for older models.

+The investigator's loose locks are light blonde.
+Wind is sampled continuously, including while the unit and ponytail are stationary, and is shared across all visible locks in a draw.
+The GLSL adds wind-dependent gusts and tip flutter; in calm air a stationary lock retains its resting curl without continued flutter.
+Stiffness is applied once in the shader, with a separate bounded wind input.
+The fixed arc length prevents strong gusts from stretching the hair.

-Where the polygon ponytail is enabled, the locks use its animated Tail1 basis without adding engine wind a second time. `hang=0.85` blends that direction toward world down before motion history is sampled: the ponytail provides restrained sway, while the scalp locks hang instead of copying its full upward lift. `hang` defaults to zero for callers that want the original piece direction; one is fully downward.
-The existing five-ponytail animation budget remains in force; other investigators use the Head basis and the shader's small wind response.
+Where the polygon ponytail is enabled, the locks also use its animated Tail1 basis.
+`hang=0.85` blends that direction toward world down before motion history is sampled: the ponytail provides restrained sway, while the scalp locks hang instead of copying its full upward lift. `hang` defaults to zero for callers that want the original piece direction; one is fully downward.
+The existing five-ponytail animation budget remains in force; other investigators use the Head basis and the same world-wind response.
 Repeated show/hide calls no longer acquire another ponytail slot or start another wind loop.
 The wind loop follows the owner's `boolWalking` state.
 The polygon hair and head decorations remain in place.
 Attachment and hat intersections still need an in-game check.
 Hair uses the same cloak/LOS/icon/transport checks, distance fade, render